zbigniew2025/ft2-clone/README.md

 My first priority is to make an accurate clone, and not to make flexible and easily modifiable code.

 Big parts of the code (except GUI) are directly ported from the original FT2 source code, with permission to use a BSD 3-Clause license.

+To install it on openBSD use ./install_openBSD.sh script